mukul-mschauhan/GenerativeAI/README.md

 You can find the Research Paper of LLM Models [here](https://arxiv.org/pdf/2307.09288.pdf)

-# Brief Summary of the Research Paper
+# Brief Summary of the LLAMA 2 Research Paper

 ## Introduction to LLaMA 2